KonradStanski/superConductor/README.md

 Running a perfect simulation of a type I superconductor without this statistical approximation would require the computing strength of a supercomputer.
 For this reason, the Monte Carlo random sampling algorithm is a very powerful tool as it allows semi-accurate approximations that can help develop an intuition for what is occurring physically.
-This would not have been possible to make without the incredible mentorship given to me at the ISSYP summer camp.
+The wonderfull mentorship given to me at issyp taught me the necessary skills to recreate this in javascript.

 ![](img/superconductor.gif)